curtgrim2/On-Repeat-Tournament/README.md

 - Let the user save drafts via image OR save said image in database
 - Can you make the video stop and start at certain places?
 - In the future we can take the Spotify profile pictures and have them in the design in the gametime.html
+- Save who is top 4 and make a new table that checks for this in the database?
+- Make a table that saves past 12 winners (for the year?)

 ### TASKS
--  Screen shot tier option
--  Save who is top 4 and make a new table that checks for this in the database
-- Make a table that saves past 12 winners (for the year)
 - Have tiers display where songs lose at
 - Add another section in slide3 for notes/time start and stop